Best practices with Resource Management

 • Resource Management

-In Resource Management, you can create a new project, then assign people (or placeholders for roles and disciplines) for the amount of time you estimate the project will take.
+In Resource Management, you can create a new project and assign people (or placeholders for roles and disciplines) for the estimated time it will take.
 The resulting future scheduled amount is the estimate for this project.

 The project below shows one designer and one developer for two months, at $150/h, totaling $96,000 in billable labor.